Offensive Weapons Act 2019

 The Offensive Weapons Act 2019 (c.
 17) is an act of the Parliament of the United Kingdom.
 The act addresses crimes related to acid attacks (including the sale and possession in public places of corrosive substances); knife crime prevention orders; the sale of, delivery and possession of knives and other offensive weapons; and introduced further restrictions on firearms.
 It was introduced to Parliament as a government bill by Sajid Javid and Baroness Williams of Trafford of the Home Office.

+Legislative passage

+Restrictions on 0.50 calibre rifles were removed after pressure from members of the European Research Group and the Democratic Unionist Party.

 Provisions

 The provisions of the act include: